sth49/Final-Project/README.md

 This is our final project of Open-Source Software Practice.

-__Study Mate__ is a desktop application that manages your tasks and records time that you've worked
+*__Study Mate__* is a desktop application that manages your tasks and records time that you've worked

 ## Installation Instruction
-1.
+1. In latest release part, download a zip file 'study-mate-win32-x64.zip'
+2. Extract the zip file
+3. Run a desktop app 'study-mate.exe'

 ## How to use

-1. Install this __Study Mate__ desktop application on your laptop, desktop, ...etc using for your task.
+1. Install this *__Study Mate__* desktop application on your laptop, desktop, ...etc using for your task.
 2. Open Desktop app.
 3. In calendar page that you will meet first, write the monthly plan.
 4. To handle your daily tasks, click a 'Go to planner' button in that day and write down all of your tasks.